astropy/astropy-APEs/APE10.rst

 Updates after acceptance of the APE
 -----------------------------------
-In further discussions (https://github.com/astropy/astropy/issues/6000), it was noted that one should not aim to support versions of python that will reach end of life during the time an astropy version is supported.
-In particular, python 3.3 would reach end-of-life only 3 months after the nominal astropy 2.0 release.
+In further discussions (https://github.com/astropy/astropy/issues/6000), it was noted that one should not aim to support versions of Python that will reach end of life during the time an astropy version is supported.
+In particular, Python 3.3 would reach end-of-life only 3 months after the nominal astropy 2.0 release.
-Hence, all minimum versions of python 3 were increased by one minor version.
+Hence, all minimum versions of Python 3 were increased by one minor version.